saigkill/ignore-me/README.md

 ### Branches

-If you see this information on Github, so please keep in mind, that the active development happens on @PACKAGE_URL@.
+If you see this information on Github, so please keep in mind, that the active development happens on https://launchpad.net/ignore-me.

 #### `trunk` branch